 This is one of the most repeated rationalizations that I hear when talking to people about reducing their waste.
 People think that if they can’t get into the habit of something as simple as bringing reusable bags to the store, then they won’t be successful in changing any of their wasteful habits.

-The same APA study found that one of the most important obstacles to pro-environmental behavior is people’s resistance to changing their behaviors.
+The same APA study I mentioned above found that one of the most important obstacles to pro-environmental behavior is people’s resistance to changing their behaviors.

-A low-waste lifestyle sounds like it would require a lot of your habits to be drastically changed, which seems like too much effort for many people.
+A low-waste lifestyle sounds like it would require drastically changing a lot of your habit–too much effort for many people.

 The more difficult changes are breaking your wasteful habits.
 But, that is not as hard as it seems.
 A study by Baylor College of Medicine found that people who tackled two or more bad habits at once were more successful in achieving permanent change than people who tackled only one at a time.

 So throw those reusable bags in your car, cut down on take-out and remember to eat your leftovers.
 Commit to switching a few wasteful habits at once and you might be surprised how painless it is.

 5. You have to give up too many things to live a low-waste lifestyle